misumuse/OpenComp-Kernel/contributing.md

 ## Community

 Be respectful and constructive.
-We're all here to learn and build something cool together!

 ---

-Thank you for contributing to OpenComp! 🚀
+Thank you for contributing to OpenComp.